To skip a step, press the shift key while clicking the button.

 Setting the OriginBack to top

-This is an optional step.
 There are three buttons.
 The t = 0 button sets the zero of time at whatever frame is currently displayed.
 You set the positions for the zeroes of x and y with the cursor.
-You can re-do this, but if you have collected any data, you will lose it.
+You can re-do any or all of these steps, but if you have collected any data, you will lose it.
 The Show Origin will toggle the display of the x and y axes you just set up.
 It will also scroll the video to show the frame you set as t = 0.
 This can be useful for quickly resetting the video to the point where you started taking data.

 If you do not set an origin, the point (0,0) will be in the upper left corner of the video, and t = 0 occurs at the first frame.